ep00ch/CMS_SBC/README.md

 `make U7_9619.diff`

-do the same as above, then assemble the the .asm file using lwtools, then generate a hexdump of the re-assembled binary.
+does the same as above, then assembles the the .asm file using lwtools, then generates a hexdump of the re-assembled binary.
 Finally, it compares the original binary hexdump to the re-assembled binary hexdump.

 The command: